Thomas Kean Jr.: 2022

-Kean announced in February 2021 that he would not seek reelection to the State Senate and quickly became a top recruit for Republicans to run for New Jersey's 7th congressional district.
+Kean announced in February 2021 that he would not seek reelection to the State Senate and immediately became the subject of speculation that he was preparing to run for New Jersey's 7th congressional district again.
 Malinowski was under scrutiny after his failure to disclose more than 100 stock trades became a national news story and led to a complaint filed with the House Ethics Committee.
-David Wasserman, the U.S. House editor of the nonpartisan Cook Political Report, suggested that Democrats could redraw the 7th district as more Republican in exchange for making the 11th district and 5th district more solidly Democratic.
+In redistricting, the 7th district was made more Republican while the neighboring 11th and 5th districts became more solidly Democratic.
 Kean formally announced his campaign on July 14, 2021, joined by U.S. House Minority Leader Kevin McCarthy.
-He won the Republican primary in June 2022 and the general election with 51.8% (156,414 votes) to Malinowski's 48.2% (145,253 votes).
+He won the Republican primary in June 2022 and the general election with 51.4% (159,392 votes) to Malinowski's 48.6% (150,701 votes).